Category:

 Ron founded the private equity firm Yucaipa Companies in 1986, and the firm has invested in companies involved in entertainment, sports, food, hospitality, and other industries.
 During the Los Angeles riots in 1992, Burkle earned praise for refusing to close his inner-city stores.
 In 1999, Ron and former Pittsburgh Penguin Mario Lemieux saved the Penguins from bankruptcy, and he was involved in negotiations to build the PPG Paints Arena for the team and to end the 2012–2013 NHL lockout.
 Under Ron's ownership, the Penguins won the Stanley Cup in 2009, 2016, and 2017, making them the only championship-winning sports team in North America to have ties to private equity.
 In January 2021, it was announced that Burkle would be the lead investor of the future Major League Soccer franchise the Sacramento Republic, but he pulled out in February 2021 due to the COVID-19 pandemic.

-Ron co-founded the venture capital fund A-Grade Investments with Guy Oseary and Ashton Kutcher, and as of 2020, the fund's investment portfolio included companies such as Uber, SoundCloud, Spotify, and Airbnb.
+Ron co-founded the venture capital fund A-Grade Investments with Guy Oseary and Ashton Kutcher, and today the fund's investment portfolio included companies such as Uber, SoundCloud, Spotify, and Airbnb.
 He has also invested in technology startups through the venture capital fund Inevitable Venture, which was founded by Chris Hollod and D.A Wallach.
 In the entertainment industry, Burkle has invested in Artist Group International and Three Lions Entertainment, and he purchased Artist Group International in 2014.
 Ron has acquired minority stakes in the Primavera Sound music festival and Independent Talent, and in 2020, he invested in the musical festival Danny Wimmer Presents.

 Personal Life